Radar speed gun: Associated cameras

 Conventional radar gun limitations can be corrected with a camera aimed along the line of sight.

 Cameras are associated with automated ticketing machines (known in the UK as speed cameras) where the radar is used to trigger a camera.
 The radar speed threshold is set at or above the maximum legal vehicle speed.
 The radar triggers the camera to take several pictures when a nearby object exceeds this speed.
 Two pictures are required to determine vehicle speed using roadway survey markings.
 This can be reliable for traffic in city environments when multiple moving objects are within the field of view.
 It is the camera, however, and its timing information, in this case, that determines the speed of an individual vehicle, the radar gun simply alerting the camera to start recording.

 Newer instruments

 Laser devices, such as a LIDAR speed gun, are capable of producing reliable range and speed measurements in typical urban and suburban traffic environments without the site survey limitation and cameras.
 This is reliable in city traffic because LIDAR has directionality similar to a typical firearm because the beam is shaped more like a pencil that produces measurement only from the object it has been aimed at.

-In media

-MythBusters did an episode on trying to get the gun to have incorrect readings by changing the surface of the passing object.

-Use in Cricket

-Speed gun is regularly used in Cricket, to determine the speed of a bowl.